IMGGames/areal-sdk/com.arealczech.sdk.devtodev/README.md

 ## Dependencies

 > [!IMPORTANT]
-> Unfortunately, Unity doesn't support git packages for packages, so you have to install it manually via Package Manager.
+> Unfortunately, Unity doesn't support git packages for packages, so you have to install them manually via Package Manager.
 >
 > ¯\\\_(ツ)\_/¯